harivilasp/harivilasp/README.md

 ## About Me 🚀

-- 📫 I'm currently looking for software engineer and data science jobs.
-- 🌱 Previously worked as a Software Engineer at Amazon.
+- 🌱 Working as a Software Engineer at Amazon.
 - 👯 I’m looking to collaborate on Machine Learning and Web Development Projects.
 - 💬 I have strong fundamentals in distributed systems and algorithms.
 - 😄 Pronouns: He/Him/His